Neymar proud of PSG despite Champions League exit

 Marco Verratti was sent off in the second half at the Parc des Princes, where PSG crashed to a 5-2 aggregate defeat.

+Defender Marquinhos also showed his frustration, claiming that PSG "can't win this competition right now" and that the side will have to "be more mature and have more experience" to contend in Europe's top competition.

+Despite those comments and PSG's exit, Neymar took to Twitter to tell his team-mates how proud he was of their effort.

-Despite PSG's exit, Neymar wrote on Twitter: "I am sad for defeat, much sadder for not being in the field helping my companions!!
+"I am sad for defeat, much sadder for not being in the field helping my companions!!" he wrote.

 "What makes me proud is to see everyone's effort.
 Congratulations my guys, ALLEZ PARIS."